-The lighting contributes greatly to the ambiance of your home theater.
+The lighting contributes greatly to the good ambiance of your home theater.
 The lighting won’t be a major player in your budget range and will cost an average of 10-20% of your overall cost.

 Most of us like a completely dark room when we watch a video, but there are some that like it dim.
-It doesn’t matter what kind of lighting you get if you dim them or turn them off when enjoying a video.
+It doesn’t matter what kind of lighting you get if you dim them or turn them off when enjoying a good video.

 Our team does suggest not going for harsh fluorescent lights and opt towards warmer bulbs.
 The experts say having a dimmer switch to control everything from your seat is the best option.
-You can consider the Lutron Caseta Smart Home Dimmer Switch to control your smart home system.
+You can consider the Lutron Caseta Smart Home Dimmer Switch to control your system.

 How much does it cost to install home theater?